uclasystem/dorylus/README.md

 Make sure that ant and openjdk-8-jdk are installed
 get Zookeeper 3.4.6: https://github.com/apache/zookeeper/archive/release-3.4.6.tar.gz
 extract the tarball in the installs directory

+First, go into the src/c directory and make the following change to the file "configure.ac":

+	line 37: delete "AM_PATH_CPPUNIT(1.10.2)"; replace with "PKG_CHECK_MODULES(CPPUNIT, cppunit >= 1.10.2)"

 inside the zookeeper-release directory run the following command:

-	ant compile_jute
+	ant deb
 		** you may have to set JAVA_HOME if it has not been set

-Next go into the src/c directory and make the following change to the file "configure.ac":

-	line 37: delete "AM_PATH_CPPUNIT(1.10.2)"; replace with "PKG_CHECK_MODULES(CPPUNIT, cppunit >= 1.10.2)"

-Once the file is modified, the system is ready to build.
-In the same directory (src/c) run the following commands:

-	ACLOCAL="aclocal -I /usr/share/aclocal" autoreconf -if
-		** for this command the directory path following -I should be the location of your "aclocal" ./configure --prefix=path/to/out --without-cppunit
-	make
-	make install

 make sure to keep the zookeeper directory even after installation

 ## BUILDING ASPIRE
 Once both major dependencies have been installed correctly we can go to the aspire-streaming root directory.
 Move into the "build" folder and open the Makefile.
-There are four values that need to be updated to reflect the values on your system:
+There are two values that need to be updated to reflect the values on your system:

-	ZK_LIBPATH, ZK_INCPATH
 	ZMQ_LIBPATH, ZMQ_INCPATH

 	Make sure that each points to the correct placed (path/to/out/include, path/to/out/lib, etc)